 - Exfoliate the skin and reduce under-eye circles

 - Cleanse scalp and give your hair a shine

 Let’s take a closer look at each of these uses for coffee grounds.
 I’m positive you’ll find at least one that you’ll want to try and waste those used grounds no more!

 Use in Your Compost

-Coffee grounds are an excellent addition to any compost bin and add many great nutrients to your container and soil.
+Coffee grounds are an excellent addition to any compost pile and add many great nutrients to your container and soil.
 Because they are finely ground, they quickly break down at a fast rate.

 Compost is designed by nature to release many nutrients slowly over time, making it highly beneficial to all sorts of plants.
 Adding compost enriches the soil in your vegetable or flower garden while helping keep moisture in and preventing plant diseases and pests.

 Coffee grounds are high in Nitrogen, so they are considered the green material in your compost bin.
-In addition to Nitrogen, they also contain potassium and phosphorus.
+In addition to Nitrogen, they also contain potassium, magnesium and phosphorus.